RobertoTorino/new-cdk-app/README_WORKSHOP.md

 ### Instructions

 **1 - Run the preferred script, you can choose between script 1 or 2.
 Fill in the optional variables and let it finish.
-Your repository will be created in the root of your $HOME folder.**
+Your repository will be created in the root of your $HOME folder.
+The scripts are located in the `workshop files` directory.**
 ```shell
 1-create_new_cdk_app.sh
 ```